A Clear Guide to Arithmetic, Logical, Relational, and Bitwise Operators

 Address-related operators deal directly with memory.

 In C-style languages, the & operator can be used to get the memory address of a variable.
-This is the starting point of understanding pointers.
+This is one of the starting points for understanding pointers.
 On the other hand, the * operator can be used as a dereference operator, which means it accesses the actual value stored at a particular address.

 Once you understand this idea, programming starts to feel less abstract.
-You begin to see that variables are not just names floating around in code, but actual pieces of data stored somewhere in memory.
+You begin to see that variables are not just names floating around in code.
+They represent actual pieces of data stored somewhere in memory.
+This is especially important in languages where you manage memory more directly, such as C and C++.

 Operator Precedence and Associativity